premchander-revature/interviewquestions/.NET FULL STACK/ADO.net.md

 <blockquote>

-In ADO.NET, we can connect to your database with the help of following namespaces:
+In ADO.NET, we can connect to your database with the help of the following namespaces:

-- **Data**: This namespace is used to carry the data tables from the database and can hold column, relations, multiple tables, views and constraints.
+- **Data**: This namespace is used to carry the data tables from the database and can hold columns, relations, multiple tables, views and constraints.
 - **Data.SqlClient**: This namespace is used to connect the .NET application with the Microsoft SQL Database by using the miscellaneous classes such as SqlConnection, SqlCommand, SqlDataAdapter etc.
 - **Data.Odbc**: This namespace is used to connect with the ODBC drivers by using OdbcCommand and OdbcConnection.
-- **Data.OracleClient**: This namespace is used to describe a collection of classes to access and Oracle data source.
+- **Data.OracleClient**: This namespace is used to describe a collection of classes to access an Oracle data source.

 </blockquote>